PrimWeb/freeboard/README.md

 * If input widgets also act as data outputs, where possible they must accept either value,timestamp, or pure value.
 * v,t pairs ensure data always changes on interaction.

-* There's a basic "scratchpad" data source for storing your variables
+* There's a basic "scratchpad" data source for storing your variables.
+It even has a persistane option, that makes it's data exportable as part of the board.
 * Button, textbox, slider widgets

 * WidgetInstance.processCalculatedSetting(settingName) is a public API function that widgets can use to force a refresh of a Calculated value.
 But it is async!!